 To the full extent permitted by law we exclude liability for damage or loss of any kind caused by viruses or other harmful components originating or contracted from the Platform.

 All information published on or via the Platform is provided in good faith and for general information purpose only.
 We make no warranties about the completeness, reliability, or accuracy of such information.
 Any action you take based on such information is taken at your own risk.
+When you read an article, or other resource on the Platform, please remember that this does not constitute receiving legal advice and we urge you to check with us first before taking any consequential action (or inaction).

 If you have any questions or complaints about the Platform please contact us.
 You can contact us at firstname.lastname@example.org.